cedadev/nlds/docs/source/system-status.rst

     }

 * num = the total number of failed consumers across all microservices
-* colour = HTML string used to colour the INFO box
+* colour = HTML code string used to colour the INFO box e.g.: alert-info (turns the INFO box blue)

 |